 External Transfer Admission

-Students applying to Ohio University should have completed a minimum of 60 semester hours of credit in a health-related field, and have a minimum GPA of 2.67 (B-) as reflected on official transcripts.
-The policy and procedure for accepting transfer of credit from other institutions will be consistent with the policy outlined in the current Ohio University Undergraduate Catalog.
+Students will apply to Ohio University having completed an associate’s degree in a health related field, and have a minimum GPA of 2.67 (B-) as reflected on official transcripts.
+The policy and procedure for accepting transfer of credit from other institutions will be consistent with the policy outlined in the current Ohio University Undergraduate Catalog (2015-16).

 Opportunities Upon Graduation

 Some students who complete this B.S. degree will choose to pursue graduate/professional programs.
 This program provides the opportunity to complete a bachelor’s degree (which is normally a requirement for graduate study) and to potentially explore allied health disciplines through elective coursework which may assist/prepare a student for further education at the graduate level.
 Examples of some of the paths for graduate study would include speech-language pathology, audiology, public/community health, health education, health informatics, health care administration, and social work This degree provides opportunity for more sophisticated study of specific disciplines which may enable a student to pursue management and executive positions in the healthcare industry.